J-Fabila/MolecularAdsorption/MolecularAdsorption-Cluster-version/README.md

 ## How to use cluster-version

 The  atomic positions will be readed  from molecule.xyz and cluster.xyz.
 Copy the coordinates to these files.
 Open the adsorption.sh file with any text editor (e.g. Vi).
 Edit the input data.
-Each variable will be explained in  next section. *N.B.* As shell code the assignment of values to the variables must not contain empty spaces, *i.e.* "Nit=20" and not "Nit   =    20"
+Each variable will be explained in  next section. *N.B.* Bash does not recognize the empty spaces, so you must write "Nit=20" and not "Nit   =    20"

 **Nit** Is the number of configurations over each point around the cluster